John Tudor (baseball)

-John Thomas Tudor (born February 2, 1954) is an American former left-handed starting pitcher who played in Major League Baseball for several teams between 1979 and 1990.
+John Thomas Tudor (born February 2, 1954) is an American former professional baseball pitcher.
+He played 12 seasons in Major League Baseball (MLB) for the Boston Red Sox, Pittsburgh Pirates, St. Louis Cardinals, and Los Angeles Dodgers.

 Early life

 Tudor is the oldest of three children born to Jean and Melton Tudor, an engineer.
 Although born in the Capital District of New York, Tudor was raised in Peabody, Massachusetts, and attended Peabody High School, where he played hockey and was once cut from the school's baseball team.

 Amateur career

 Tudor began his college baseball career at North Shore Community College in Danvers, Massachusetts, where he was the team's best pitcher and hitter.
 After two years at North Shore, Tudor wrote a letter to Georgia Southern University and ABCA Hall of Fame head coach Ron Polk asking for the opportunity to walk on to their baseball program.
 Tudor successfully made the Eagles' roster as the team's fifth starting pitcher.
 He graduated from the school with a bachelor's degree in criminal justice.
 In 1975, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 Tudor was drafted by the Boston Red Sox in the third round of the 1976 MLB draft (secondary phase) from Georgia Southern.